jtylek/RasPiEsi/README.md

 Thanks to the excellent **DietPi** distro this tiny server runs Epesi surprisingly well especially on a fast SD card.
 It should run unmodified on any Raspberry Pi - from the lowest end **$5 RPi Zero with no WiFi and 1 CPU and 512 MB of RAM** (used to create this disk image), to the high end RPi 4.
 Tested fine on RPi 3 - unmodified, just swapped between units!

+**RasPiEsi** is an integral part of **Epesi ENS = Epesi Enterprise Nervous System**

 ![Header](./epesi-github-header-image.png)

+See https://github.com/jtylek/OSENS for Open Source Enterprise Nervous System Manifesto and sign it if you like the idea.
+Thank you in advance!

 For WiFi models run DietPi configuration utility.